DistributedEstimator: Distributed Training of Quantum Neural Networks via Circuit Cutting: Introduction

-\textbf{Problems and limitations.} We identify three practical limitations that motivate our study.
+We identify three practical limitations that motivate our study.

-\textit{P1: Overhead attribution is under-specified.} Cutting introduces additional compilation steps, subcircuit materialisation, task dispatch, and classical reconstruction.
-These costs are often treated as secondary to quantum execution or summarised coarsely.
-Without instrumentation that attributes time across stages, it is difficult to determine whether observed slowdowns are intrinsic to the cutting method or artefacts of the execution runtime and scheduling policy.
+\textit{P1: Overhead attribution is under-specified.} Cutting introduces compilation, materialisation, dispatch, and reconstruction costs that are often treated as secondary or summarised coarsely.
+Without stage-level instrumentation, it is difficult to determine whether slowdowns are intrinsic to cutting or artefacts of the runtime.